 A cumulative grade point average of 2.70 and a 2.70 math/science GPA are also required.
-In addition, all applicants must successfully complete the Graduate Record Exam.
+In addition, all applicants must successfully complete the Graduate Record Exam (GRE).
+Minimum acceptable GRE scores are 3.0 on the Analytical section and a combined score of 280 on the Verbal and Quantitative sections.
 If the applicant’s native language is not English, successful completion of the TOEFL exam is required.

 Individuals who have met the minimum educational requirements, including GRE and TOEFL exams, seven or more years prior to application must complete additional academic work before qualifying.
 All “updated” academic work must be approved by the Program Director.

-Mental aptitude of the Medical Technologist includes frequent periods of concentration requiring close attention to many integrated processes and details with frequent interruptions.
+Mental aptitude of the Medical Technologist/Medical Laboratory Scientist includes frequent periods of concentration requiring close attention to many integrated processes and details with frequent interruptions.
 Independent judgment is required.